turjoc120/tiny-houses-client/README.md

 ## Features

-- This website is a tiny home related website.
-- its full stack .
-- you have to sign up/make a account
+- you have to sign up/make a account to order or review homes
 - You can buy any house from this website
 - You can manage your selected house tour
 - You can post a review for this site